v4Guard/connector/README.md

 Reliability is part of the selection process and at v4Guard we take our work very seriously, with more than 6 years of experience in the industry and a team committed to the security and privacy of users.

     ✅ Unified and updated information.
-    ✅ Detection of VPN/Proxy and P2P networks.
+    ✅ Detection of VPN/Proxy and Residential P2P networks.
     ✅ Usage, detection and traffic statistics.
-    ✅ 24/7 support in a multitude of languages.
+    ✅ 24/7 support in a multiple languages.
-    ✅ Multitude of configuration options.
+    ✅ Multitude of configuration and customization settings.
     ✅ Support for multiple platforms.
     ✅ A false positive rate reduced to a minimum.